Self-Testing Graph States Permitting Bounded Classical Communication: Self-Testing Graph States Against Bounded Classical Communication

-We are now ready to state our self-testing of graph states using these three reference experiments.
-The idea is that given a target graph state $|G\rangle$, the REs use the inflated graph state $|G'\rangle$ to both prepare the target graph state, through deflation (whose measurements are included in the RE) and self test it (since the correlations contradict $d$-LHV$^\ast$ models, allowing to prove anticommutation relations of the local observables).
-That is, if the PE simulates the RE for the inflated graph state, then the deflated PE is equivalent to the deflated RE, which is locally equivalent to the target graph state.
-Formally, this is described in the following theorem.
+Given a target graph state $\vert G \rangle$, the REs use the inflated graph state $\vert G'\rangle$ to both prepare the target graph state, via deflation (whose measurements are included in the RE) and self-test it, since the resulting correlations contradict $d$-LHV$^\ast$ models and enforce local anticommutation.
+Hence, if a PE simulates the RE on $\vert G' \rangle$, then the deflated PE is equivalent to the deflated RE, which is locally equivalent to $\vert G \rangle$.
+We use calligraphic font to denote measurements and observables associated with the PE, as opposed to italic font used for the REs.